ppetrovtv/pine_script_docs/source/essential/Non-standard_chart_types_data.rst

 --------------

 *Renko* bars only plot price movements, without taking time or volume into consideration.
-They are constructed from ticks and looks like bricks stacked in adjacent columns [#ticks]_.
-A new brick is drawn after the price passes the top or bottom of previously predefined amount.
+They are constructed from ticks and look like bricks stacked in adjacent columns [#ticks]_.
+A new brick is drawn after the price passes the top or bottom by a predetermined amount.

 ::